-CNZ Women's GC Tournament
+CNZ Women's GC Championship

-Held by Croquet Waikato-King Country Saturday 14th and Sunday 15th October 2023 at 8:30 am
+Held by Croquet Auckland

+Saturday 19th and Sunday 20th October 2024 at 8:30 am

-Manager Simon Macaskill Ph: 021 039 7032 Email: Simon42.Karen@xtra.co.nz Assistant Manager Seddon Polglase Ph : 07 855 3052 Email : sehpolglase@gmail.com Headquarters Hamilton East, 86 Galloway St, Hamilton Additional venue Claudelands, 44 Oxford St, H lamilton Referee TBC Catering A clubhouse fee of \$5 per day, will be paid by all competing players to the host club (includes tea, coffee and refreshments) Entries Allocation Date:Wednesday 6th September 2023Entries close:Wednesday 20th September 2023Entries may be limited due to the number of lawns available.
+Manager Anne Mortimer

+021 134 6313 wambonz1921@gmail.com

+Referee Neil Bendall

+021 063 8637 neil@bendall.net.nz

+Headquarters Takapuna Croquet Club, 8 Auburn Street, Takapuna

+Entries Allocation date: Wednesday 4th September 2024

+Closing date: Wednesday 2nd October 2024

+Entries may be limited due to the number of lawns available.
 When this occurs, entries received prior to the allocation date will be accepted with priority being given to the highest ranked players registered.
 Entries will be accepted in order of receipt between allocation date and entries closing for any available places.

 Register online at www.croquet.org.nz.

+Entry Fee Open singles: \$50

+Club House A clubhouse fee of \$5 per day, will be paid by all competing players to the host club (includes tea, coffee and refreshments).

-Entry Fee Open singles: \$50 Events Open Singles: Open to all.
+Open Singles: Open to all.

-2022 - 2023 Winner - Not held.
+2023-2024 Winner: Dallas Cooke 2023-24 Best 3+ Player: Jean Kent

-- 1. The method of play will be determined once entries have been received.
-This decision will be based on providing a full Tournament's play for competitors.
-Players will be notified at the start of the tournament which method of play is being used. - 2.
-An award will be given to the best performing 3+. - 3.
-Nominal hoop dimensions will be set to the largest ball plus $1/{16}$ th" with an upwards and downwards tolerance of $1/{32}$ nd". - 4.
-Games may be double banked - 5.
+- The method of play will be determined once entries have been received.
+This decision, to be approved by the CNZ Tournament Committee, will be based on a seeded draw, followed by a knockout and providing a full Tournament's play for competitors.
+Players will be notified at the start of the tournament which method of play is being used. - All players with a New Zealand handicap of 3 or higher, at the beginning of the tournament, will be automatically considered for the 3+ Medal.
+The Medal will be awarded to the player with the highest placing.
+If a 3+ player is also the winner of the tournament then she is eligible to be awarded the 3+ Medal. - 3.
+Nominal hoop dimensions will be set to the largest ball plus $^1/{16}$ th" with an upwards and downwards tolerance of $^1/{32}$ nd". - 4.
+Games may be double banked. - 5.
 Quadway hoops will be used.